 It’s important to note that neither site will be held responsible for any lost funds if your personal account is directly compromised, due to you improperly securing it.

-Unfortunately, good customer support is currently hard to come by in the cryptocurrency industry, because recent price gains have brought a huge wave of new investors and most cryptocurrency sites have struggled to keep up with customer support.
+It’s no secret that when it comes to most crypto exchanges, customer service leaves much to be desired, because recent price gains have brought a huge increase of new crypto investors and most crypto sites have struggled to keep up with their rapidly rising user bases.

 The good thing is that both platforms have an extensive FAQ section for general questions.

 Coinbase offers customer support through email, phone, and their help center, and they seem to respond to customer support issues in a reasonable time frame.
 Some users claim that some problems raised to the site’s customer support service have been left unresolved for over 24 hours, but such complaints are likely to tarnish the prominent reputation the company has garnered over time.

 Kraken has typically been known for having good customer service and they offer support through email and their help center.
 However, there seems to be a lot of new recent complaints and the majority of customer complaints against Kraken are about how difficult they can be to get ahold of and how long they take to resolve issues.